 - three non-voting members: one Downtown Tempe Community (DTC) Member, who is a member of the Board of Directors of the DTC, the City of Tempe Community Services Deputy Director, or his/her designee, and an at-large, residential property owner within the District.

 There is no term limit for the members of the Rio Salado Enhanced Services Commission, each of whom shall serve until their successors are elected and qualified.
 Each member shall serve until such time as he/she resigns, or is deemed resigned, or is deprived of eligibility for failure to meet the eligibility requirements, or, in the case of the ASU Member, replaced by the President of ASU, or, in case of the Public Member, replaced by the City of Tempe Mayor.
 Each term for the Public Member and DTC Member positions are limited to four years.
 The City of Tempe Mayor appoints or replaces the Landowner Members or designates a similar association of Area property owners to make such appointments and replacements, and appoints, selects, or replaces a representative in Areas where no property owners’ association exists.

-The Rio Salado Enhanced Services meets as needed, usually quarterly, on the second Tuesday of each month at 8:30 a.m., in the Community Development Conference Lobby Room, Tempe City Hall, 31 E. Fifth St., Tempe, unless otherwise noted on the meeting agenda.
+The Rio Salado Enhanced Services Commission meets as needed, usually quarterly, on the second Tuesday of the month at 8:30 a.m., in the Community Development Conference Lobby Room, Tempe City Hall, 31 E. Fifth St., Tempe, unless otherwise noted on the meeting agenda.